London St Paul's Cathedral Tickets: how to buy and prices

-Located on the hill of Ludgate Hill, St. Peter's Cathedral, in English Baroque style, is a must on your trip to London.
-At 110 meters high, it is the second tallest cathedral in the world after St. Peter's Basilica and from its dome you will have one of the best views of the city.
+Located on Ludgate Hill, St. Peter's Cathedral, in English Baroque style, is a must-see on your trip to London.
+And is that, with 110 meters high, is the second highest cathedral in the world after St. Peter's Basilica and from its dome you will have one of the best views of the city.

 The original wooden cathedral dates from 1314 but after the fire of 1666 was badly affected and its reconstruction, carried out by Christopher Wren, began the following year and was completed in 1708.
 Today, it is the most emblematic religious building in the United Kingdom.
 Seat of the diocese and the Bishop of London, has witnessed events of great historical significance as the wedding of Prince Charles and Diana of Wales and the funerals of Winston Churchill and Margaret Thatcher.